IBM/secrets-manager-custom-credentials-providers/README.md

 Consider which input variables should be tagged as `required:true`, requiring user input when creating a new secret.
 For optional input variables, define provider default values.

-Consider which output variables should be tagged as `required:true`, ensuring they are always included in the credentials returned to Secrets Manager.
-At least one required output variable must be defined.
+Mark output variables as `required:true` if they must always be included in the credentials returned to Secrets Manager.
+Every credentials provider must define at least one required output variable so that Secrets Manager can return usable credentials to the user.

 Clearly document your credentials provider’s default values to ensure visibility for other users utilizing your credentials provider.